 This initial meeting is crucial for both you and your stylist.

-- Preparation: Bring photos of dresses, hair inspirations (updos, waves, braids), and any accessories you plan to wear.
-Even images of what you don’t like are helpful.
+- Preparation: Bring photos of dresses, hair inspirations (such as updos, waves, or braids), and any accessories you plan to wear.
+Additionally, images of styles you don’t like can also be helpful.

 The Importance of a Hair Trial: A Dress Rehearsal